-(1) Amounts are included within other current assets and other current liabilities in the Company's accompanying condensed consolidated balance sheets.
+(1) Amounts are included within other current liabilities in the Company's accompanying consolidated balance sheet.

 The fair value of the Company's investments in available-for-sale money market funds approximates their face value.
 Such instruments are included in cash equivalents.
 These instruments include available-for-sale debt investments related to the Company's investments in the securities of other public companies, governmental units and other agencies.
 The fair value of these investments is based on the quoted market price of the underlying shares.